jzzheng22/hlp21-project-group-3/doc/Internal_Interfaces/sheet.md

     - How to handle bounding boxes which overlap across multiple sections.
  - Sort list by coordinates (proximity to bounding box) - binary search.
     - Could return single bounding box instead of list.

-**OPTION 2**
- 1. Send coords to BusWire and Symbol.
- 2. BusWire and Symbol run through their list of components.
- 3. Return list of components where mouse coords inside bounding box.
- 4. Sheet sends highlight message to highlight components in those lists.

 ## Highlight
 On mouse click down (including click and drag):